shoracek/xdp-test-harness/README.md

 ### Running

-To start the test suite, start `./run.py` as a superuser.
+To start the test harness, run `python3 -m xdp_test_harness.runner` in a folder containing tests as a superuser.
 There are three commands that can be used:

 ####  `client`

 Start a client, running tests using network interfaces to process packets by XDP program.
 One can further specify which tests to run, using `unittest`'s format.
-That is modules, classes and methods separated by dots, for example `./run.py client test_general.ReturnValuesBasic`.
+That is modules, classes and methods separated by dots, for example `python3 -m xdp_test_harness.runner client test_general.ReturnValuesBasic`.

 ####  `bptr`